nabla-c0d3/nabla-c0d3.github.io/_posts/2014-08-10-multipeer-connectivity-follow-up.markdown

 categories: ios
 ---

+_Update: in iOS 9, [Apple implemented a mitigation][multipeer-ios9] for the downgrade attack I described in the presentation._

 Earlier this month, I [spoke at the Black Hat US conference][bh-link] about [Multipeer Connectivity][mc-doc] on iOS and OS X. The slides are available [here][slides-pdf] and this post is follow up article with things I did not have time to talk about during the talk.